 - Washing: Rinse thoroughly under cold water to remove any dirt or insects.

-- Using: Rosehips can be used to make syrups, jams, jellies, or teas.
+- Using: Use Rosehips to make syrups, jams, jellies, or teas.
 They are rich in vitamin C.

 - Preparation: Remove the seeds and hairs inside the rosehips before using, as these can be irritating.
-This can be done by cutting the hips in half and scooping out the insides.
+Do this by cutting the hips in half and scooping out the insides.

-- Preserving: Rosehips can be dried for tea or made into syrup and stored in sterilized jars.
+- Preserving: Dry Rosehips for tea or make into syrup and store in sterilized jars.

 Sloe Berries